-216. Doug Wilson, who recruited multiple Plaintiffs for this case, is the Deputy Executive Director of the North Carolina Democratic Party and became a plaintiff in Dickson after being asked to join the suit by Jay Parmley, who was then the Executive Director of the State Democratic Party.
+191. Doug Wilson, who recruited multiple Plaintiffs for this case, is the Deputy Executive Director of the North Carolina Democratic Party and became a plaintiff in Dickson after being asked to join the suit by Jay Parmley, who was then the Executive Director of the State Democratic Party.
 (D.E.
 77-31 (Wilson Dep.
 12:19-12:21, 15:22-16:19)) Wilson testified that he did not know what districts he challenged in Dickson or who represented him in that case.
-(Id. at 17:18-18:11, 60:5-60:21) In fact, Wilson did not have any contact with his attorneys while he was a plaintiff in Dickson and admitted that he simply allowed his name to be used on the Complaint and that he never heard anything from his attorneys in Dickson after that.
-(Id. at 95:14:96:7)
+(Id., 17:18-18:11, 60:5-60:21) In fact, Wilson did not have any contact with his attorneys while he was a plaintiff in Dickson and admitted that he simply allowed his name to be used on the Complaint and that he never heard anything from his attorneys in Dickson after that.
+(Id., 95:14:96:7)

-217. Wilson was asked by Scott Falmlen, a former executive director of the State Democratic Party, to identify and recruit plaintiffs for this action.
-(Id. at 22:22-23:8, 30:12-35:9) Falmlen provided Wilson with the criteria for selecting plaintiffs in an email that he sent to Mr. Wilson's official North Carolina Democratic Party email address.
-(Id. at 35:17-36:18, 61:10-64:11) At the direction of Falmlen, Wilson recruited at least seven plaintiffs to the present case, including Plaintiffs Marvin Arrington, Viola Figueroa, John Verdejo, Dedreana Freeman, Susan Campbell, Antoinette Mingo, and Ruth Sloane.
-(Id. at 38:25-59:13) Falmlen told Wilson that he could tell potential plaintiffs that members of the Democratic legislative leadership were supporting the effort to file the lawsuit.
-(Id. at 64:12-64:25, 65:1-65:25) Falmlen sent Wilson an email on April 29, 2015 in which he stated that he "wanted to check in and see if [he had] had any luck in beginning the effort to identify plaintiff [because] the attorneys [were] hoping to file the suit in the next 10 days."
-(Id. at 73:3-73:12; DX 3102)
+192. Wilson was asked by Scott Falmlen, a former executive director of the State Democratic Party, to identify and recruit plaintiffs for this action.
+(Id., 22:22-23:8, 30:12-35:9) Falmlen provided Wilson with the criteria for selecting plaintiffs in an email that he sent to Mr. Wilson's official North Carolina Democratic Party email address.
+(Id., 35:17-36:18/ 61:10-63:64:11) At the direction of Falmlen, Wilson recruited at least seven plaintiffs to the present case, including plaintiffs' Marvin Arrington, Viola Figueroa, John Verdejo, Dedreana Freeman, Susan Campbell, Antoinette Mingo, and Ruth Sloane.
+(Id., 38:25-59:13) Falmlen told Wilson that he could tell potential plaintiffs that local legislators in the Democratic legislative leadership were supporting the effort to file the lawsuit.
+(Id., 64:12-64:25, 65:1-65:25) Falmlen sent Wilson an email on April 29, 2015 in which he stated that he "wanted to check in and see if [he had] had any luck in beginning the effort to identify plaintiff [because] the attorneys [were] hoping to file the suit in the next 10 days."
+(Id., 73:3-73:12; Wilson Dep.
+Ex.
+6)

-218. In an email before this case was filed, in which Wilson was attempting to recruit a potential plaintiff, Wilson told the potential plaintiff that this case was being brought by a group called "Democracy Partners."
+193. In an email before this case was filed, in which Wilson was attempting to recruit a potential plaintiff, Wilson told the potential plaintiff that this case was being brought by a group called Democracy Partners.
 (D.E.
 77-31 (Wilson Dep.
-80:9-81:18)) In the same email, Mr. Wilson told the prospective plaintiff that "Democracy Partners," along with Democratic legislators, had actively targeted key state House and Senate Districts to challenge.
-(Id. at 81:19-83:4) Falmlen told Wilson that "Democracy Partners" was working with Democratic legislators to bring this lawsuit.
-(Id. at 83:5-83:10)
+80:9-81:18)) In the same email, Mr. Wilson told the prospective plaintiff that Democracy Partners, along with Democratic legislators, had actively targeted key state House and Senate Districts to challenge.
+(Id., 81:19-83:4) Falmlen told Wilson that Democracy Partners were working with Democratic legislators to bring this lawsuit.
+(Id., 83:5-83:10)